-On January 22, 2014, President Obama created the White House Task Force to Protect Students from Sexual Assault and charged it to issue recommendations to ensure that schools are living up to their obligations to protect the safety of every student.4 The Task Force’s report found that many schools are not meeting their obligations to keep their campuses safe and identified initial recommendations to address campus sexual assault.5
+On January 22, 2014, President Obama created the White House Task Force to Protect Students from Sexual Assault and charged it to issue recommendations for schools to prevent and respond to sexual assault.
+The Task Force’s report found that many schools are not meeting their obligations to keep their campuses safe and identified initial recommendations to address campus sexual assault.

-Despite this nationwide problem, some critics have perpetuated the myth that survivors of sexual misconduct on college campuses have too many rights.
-This myth, and others like it, is inconsistent with the law and ignores the real experiences of students subjected to sexual harassment and violence and the hurdles they face when seeking justice.
-Below are a few myths and facts about sexual assault and the law.
+Despite significant evidence to the contrary, some critics argue that survivors of sexual misconduct on college campuses have too many rights.
+Myths like these are inconsistent with the law and ignore the real experiences of students subjected to sexual harassment and violence and the hurdles they face when seeking justice.
+Below are a few other myths and facts about sexual assault and the law.

 Accused college students are routinely denied due process in college administrative proceedings.